.jpg)

 Working on their own account or with one or more partners, hold the type of jobs defined as a “self-employment jobs” and have not engaged on a continuous basis any employees to work for them.

-If the proportion of own-account workers (self-employed without hired employees) is sizeable, it may be an indication of a large agriculture sector and low growth in the formal economy.
+If the proportion of own-account workers (self-employed without hired employees) is sizable, it may be an indication of a large agriculture sector and low growth in the formal economy.

 Contributing family workers